Route 30 Reconstruction

 The Route 30 corridor, from the Natick town line to the Newton town line, has not been updated since 2003.
 This is a heavily traveled road for commuters and is in need of sidewalks.
 The Traffic & Sidewalk Committee (T&SC) has recommended this roadway for a state TIP project, under the Complete Streets category.

 Since October, the DPW and Traffic & Sidewalk Committee has been working with the Town’s engineering consultant to develop the 25% Design Plans that will ultimately be submitted to the state for TIP consideration.
 The team has been working closely with abutting neighbors, as well.
-The DRAFT designs will be reviewed at the February 2020 Traffic & Sidewalk Committee meeting.
+The DRAFT designs were reviewed at the February 2020 Traffic & Sidewalk Committee meeting.
 The Select Board will need to sign off on the 25% plans before the project can be submitted to the state for consideration.